 2. Heat a wok or heavy-bottomed pan over a high heat.
 Pour in a glug of vegetable oil then add the sliced vegetables and a pinch of salt.
 Toss frequently.
 After a few minutes the vegetables should have a nice colour.
 Remove from pan and put to one side.

-3. Return the pan to the heat and add a glug of sesame oil to pan and, using a pair of kitchen scissors, snip in the cooked vermicelli noodles.
+3. Return the pan to the heat and add a glug of sesame oil to the pan and, using a pair of kitchen scissors, snip in the cooked vermicelli noodles.
 Toss with a dash of Asian marinade until heated through then add to the cooked vegetables and put to one side.

-4. Heat a heavy-bottomed frying pan over a medium-high heat and add a glug of oil.
+4. Heat a heavy-bottomed frying pan over medium-high heat and add a glug of oil.
 Season the salmon fillets generously with sea salt and, when the pan is very hot, place in the fish skin-side down.
 Leave to crisp the skin then, after about four minutes, briefly sear the sides of the salmon and turn over for 30 seconds.
 The fish should be pink and slightly rare in the middle.
 Remove from the pan and leave to rest.

-5. Meanwhile, bring pan of water to the boil.
-Put in whole head of pak choi and simmer for three to four minutes until a knife inserted into the heart goes in with little resistance.
+5. Meanwhile, bring a pan of water to a boil.
+Put in a whole head of pak choi and simmer for three to four minutes until a knife inserted into the heart goes in with little resistance.
 You want it to have some bite as this will give texture to the dish.
-Remove from the water and refresh in ice-cold water to stop it cooking further.
+Remove from the water and refresh in ice-cold water to stop it from cooking further.
 Once cool, remove each stem and toss in a glaze of soy sauce and a drizzle of sesame oil.

 6. Make a dipping sauce from the Asian marinade, sesame oil, a squeeze of lime juice and a grating of the zest.